 Color effects beyond our control are the actual lighting conditions found in the final viewing environment.
 If you know what that light source is, please let us know and we will do our best to factor it in to our color management.

 In extreme cases we have actually gone on site with a ring around of color tests and made corrections in that environment.
 This can be costly however and is used only in certain situations.

-NOTE: Different output printing devices and materials, such as vinyl, paper and fabric can, in some cases produce the same image differently.
+OUTPUT DEVICES AND MATERIALS: Different output printing devices and materials, such as vinyl, paper and fabric can in some cases produce the same image differently.
 Our experienced staff will work with you to pick the right combination of print media and machine to meet your large format printing expectations.

 Finally, we always welcome clients who would like to visit ICL Imaging and review color management directly with our color technicians.
-Please contact us for an appointment before hand.
+Please contact us for an appointment.